-This chapter gives the analysis, presentation and interpretation of the empirical data and the findings of the study.
-Data collected was presented using analysis tables.
-The responses were eventually analyzed using the Statistical Package for Social Science (SPSS) and Pearson coefficient.
 The structure of this chapter was based on the responses that the researcher collected from the respondents using the questionnaires.
-The study focused on the following objectives: to establish the effect of Involvement culture on the performance of Kenya Commercial Bank, to establish the effect of consistency culture on the performance of Kenya Commercial Bank, to establish the effect of adaptability culture on the performance of Kenya Commercial Bank, to establish the effect of mission culture on the performance of Kenya Commercial Bank and to establish the moderating effect of organizational factors on the relationship between corporate culture and performance of Kenya Commercial Bank.
-The data was analyzed using descriptive and inferential statistics.
-Inferential statistics of the variables was done using Pearson correlations and regression statistics after appropriately testing for the classical linear regression assumptions of normality, linearity, Multicollinearity and Heteroscedasticity.
-Results were discussed according to the way they appear in the questionnaires.
+The study focused on the following objectives: to establish the effect of Involvement culture, consistency culture o, adaptability culture and mission culture on the performance of Kenya Commercial Bank and to establish the moderating effect of organizational factors on the relationship between corporate culture and performance of Kenya Commercial Bank.